-Compensation The Programme Assessment Board decides to allow a student's overall performance to compensate for marginal failure in up to 30 credits so that no reassessment of the failed module is required.
-Condonement The decision of the Programme Assessment Board to take account of the overall performance of a student that without incurring a penalty, a part of the programme that has failed need not be retrieved.
-Framework for The national framework for higher education qualifications of UK degree- Higher Education awarding bodies sets out the different qualification levels and national Qualifications expectations of standards of achievement.
-(FHEQ) An integrated Maatar's degree is a four year degree source which Integrated Masters An integrated Master's degree is a four-year degree course which combines three years of undergraduate study with an additional fourth year at the postgraduate level.
+Compensation The decision of the Programme Assessment Board to allow a student's overall performance to compensate for marginal failure in up to 30 credits • • so that no reassessment of the failed module is required.
+Condonement The decision of the Programme Assessment Board to take account of the overall performance of a student that without incurring a penalty, a part of F the programme that has been failed need not be retrieved.
+Framework for The national framework for higher education qualifications of UK degree- Higher Education Qualifications awarding bodies that sets out the different qualification levels and national expectations of standards of achievement.
+(FHEQ) expectations of standards of achievement.
+Integrated Masters An integrated Master's degree is a four-year degree course which integrated masters combines three years of undergraduate study with an additional fourth year at postgraduate level.
 Level The credit level, i.e. level 3, 4, 5, 6 or 7.
 Credit level descriptors are used to help work out the level of learning in individual modules.
 Credit level descriptors are guides that help identify the relative demand, complexity and depth of learning, and learner autonomy expected at each level, and also indicate the differences between the levels.
-Module Self-contained, formally structured and credit-bearing unit of study, with a coherent and explicit set of learning outcomes and assessment criteria at a specified credit level.
+Module Self contained, formally structured and credit bearing unit of study, with a coherent and explicit set of learning outcomes and assessment criteria at a specified credit level.
 The credit volume reflects the notional student effort required to complete a module successfully.
-Credit volume is determined by calculating the required learning hours based on 1 credit for 10 hours of learning.
-The all University of Sussex undergraduate and postgraduate modules are weighted as 15 credits or multiples thereof.
+Credit volume is determined by calculating the required learning hours on the basis of 1 credit for 10 hours of learning.
+All University of Sussex undergraduate and postgraduate modules are weighted as 15 credits or multiples thereof.
 Programme The set of modules studied by a student.
-Programme The assessment board is responsible for the overall assessment of Assessment Board students following similar programmes and for the standards of awards.
-(PAB) It has the power to: Agree on reassessment requirements compensate and condone failure Decession recommend awards The generic term for the generic result of a student who has failed a Reassessment The generic term for the occasions when a student, who has failed a module, is permitted by the PAB to recover the failure.
-There are two types of reassessment - retake and repeat:Retakewhere a student is permitted or required to retake an examination at the next sitting or resubmit coursework for a module within the same course year.
+Programme The assessment board responsible for the overall assessment of students Assessment Board following similar programmes and for the standards of awards.
+It has the (PAB) power to: agree reassessment requirements compensate and condone failure D recommend awards Reassessment The generic term for the occasions when a student, who has failed a module, is permitted by the PAB to recover the failure.
+There are two types of reassessment - retake and repeat: Retake where a student is permitted or required to retake an examination at the next sitting or resubmit coursework for a module within the same course year.
 Repeat where a student is permitted or required to repeat all elements of assessment for that module in the following course year.
 Semester The period in which a module may be taught and assessed.
-Stage A term used to designate a period of study at the end of which students U are assessed and eligibility for progression is decided.
+Stage A term used to designate a period of study at the end of which students 5 are assessed and eligibility for progression is decided.
 Trailed Credit The decision of a Programme Assessment Board to permit an undergraduate student to progress to the next stage of study while trailing up to 30 credits from the previous stage.
-Working days When periods of days are referred to in this document, unless otherwise stated a 'day' is normally a University working day , which is any day except weekends, bank holidays, minimum service days and the period between Christmas and New Year when the University's administrative offices are closed.
+Working days When periods of days are referred to in this document, unless otherwise stated a 'day' is normally a University working day, which is any day except weekends, bank holidays, minimum service days and the period between Christmas and New Year when the University's administrative offices are closed.
 This applies even when some areas of the University, such as libraries and learning spaces, are open during these times.